-Kentucky Revised Statute 66.480 authorizes local governmental units to invest in obligations of the United States and its agencies, obligations of the Commonwealth of Kentucky and its agencies, shares in savings and loan associations insured by federal agencies, deposits in national or state chartered banks insured by federal agencies and larger amounts in such institutions providing such banks pledge as security obligations of the United States government or its agencies.
+Kentucky and its agencies, shares in savings and loan associations insured by federal agencies, deposits in national or state chartered banks insured by federal agencies and larger amounts in such institutions providing such banks pledge as security obligations of the United States government or its agencies.
 The Commission's investment policy conforms to state statute.

 Custodial credit risk is the risk that, in the event of the failure of the counterparty, the Wheelwright Utility Commission will not be able to recover the value of its deposits or investments held in the possession of an outside party.
-Wheelwright Utility Commission has no formal policy for custodial credit risk; however, as of June 30, 2015 all deposits were fully collateralized by federal depository insurance and investments consisted of U.S. obligations that were held in a bank's trust department in the City of Wheelwright's name, the primary government of the component unit.
+Wheelwright Utility Commission has no formal policy for custodial credit risk.
+At June 30, 2016, the carrying amount of the Commission's deposits with financial institutions was \$355,807, and the bank balance was \$360,253.
+Of the bank balance, \$332,944 was covered by federal depository insurance and the remaining balance of \$27,309 was uninsured and uncollateralized.
+At June 30, 2016 total investments of \$347,333 consisted of U.S. obligations that were held in a bank's trust department in the City of Wheelwright's name, the primary government of the component unit.